AM America

 AM America was a morning news program produced by ABC in an attempt to compete with the highly rated Today on NBC.
 Premiering on January 6, 1975, the show never found an audience against Today or the CBS combo of the CBS Morning News and Captain Kangaroo.
 Lasting just under ten months, its final installment aired on October 31.
-It would be replaced the following Monday (November 3) by Good Morning America.
+It was replaced the following Monday, November 3, by Good Morning America.

 History

 The program's concept was based on Ralph Story's AM, the local morning show on the network's owned-and-operated Los Angeles station KABC-TV.
 Like Today, AM America employed two hosts and a news anchor.
 Originally selected in August 1974 as cohosts were Bill Beutel who was co-anchor of Eyewitness News on the network's New York City flagship station WABC-TV, Stephanie Edwards from Ralph Story's AM and Bob Kennedy who hosted morning talk show Kennedy and Company on Chicago's WLS-TV.
 Kennedy died of bone cancer on November 5, 1974, just two months prior to the series' debut, and was eventually replaced by ABC's Washington correspondent Peter Jennings who provided the news reports.

-One notable episode of AM America aired on April 25, 1975, when members of the British comedy troupe Monty Python (with the exception of John Cleese, who had temporarily left the group) made one of their earliest appearances on American television.
-(The program ended with the Pythons attempting to tear apart the set and abscond with everything that wasn't nailed down, including Edwards.)
+One notable episode of AM America aired on April 25, 1975, when members of the British comedy troupe Monty Python, with the exception of John Cleese who had temporarily left the group, made one of their earliest appearances on American television.
+The program ended with the Pythons attempting to tear apart the set and abscond with everything that wasn't nailed down, including Edwards.

 Edwards quit the show by the end of May, and Beutel followed her out a few months later.
 On November 3, the Monday following its final broadcast, it was replaced with a more well-known, more successful effort, Good Morning America.

 Logo

 The logo for AM America had the letters A and M colored in blue while the rest of the word "America" was colored in red.
 The "AM" overlapped with "America".
-Also, a star was placed inside the "A".
+A star was placed inside the "A".